ibm-cloud-docs/security-verify/getting-started.md

 3. Configure the sample app.
 4. Configure {{site.data.keyword.verify_full_notm}}.
 5. Test your sample application.

-For more details, see https://docs.verify.ibm.com/verify/docs/getting-started-connect-a-sample-application.
+For more details, see [Connect a sample application](https://docs.verify.ibm.com/verify/docs/getting-started-connect-a-sample-application).

 ## Connect to an active directory
 {: #anchor_value}